UoB-COMSM0166/2025-group-20/README.md

 *Figure 3: NASA TLX Pentagraph demonstrating specific demand difference feedback.*

 The accompanying pentagraph (above) reveals more granular differences:
-- A significant increase in effort and frustration
+- A significant increase in effort and frustration.
-- A moderate increase in mental demand and perceived performance
+- A moderate increase in mental demand and perceived performance.
-- Minimal or no change in physical or temporal demand
+- Minimal or no change in physical or temporal demand.

-These findings suggest that the added difficulty in Hard mode effectively challenged the player without overwhelming them physically or pacing-wise.
+Player frustration's significant increase was a small pitfall - reportedly due to the afforementioned defects collected in the TA test - all were resolved elegantly.

 **Statistical Analysis**

-While the data visually aTo confidently determine that the quantitative tests executed actually indicated a significant workload increase, we adopted the the Wilcoxon Signed Rank Test:
+While the data visually and confidently determined that the quantitative tests executed actually indicated a significant workload increase, we adopted the the Wilcoxon Signed Rank Test:
 - Wilcoxon result (where n = 10, a = 0.05):
   - A value of 8 or less to quantify a significant difference.
   - W = 0 (0 < 8).